rewong03/auto_vid_maker/README.md

 ## Audio Recording
 The audio recording is a .wav reading of the annotated transcript. :/ currently if Gentle fails to align the transcript and audio recording then the entire program will fail.

+## Running the program
+To run the program use the following command:

+        python auto_vid_maker.py transcript_path audio_path video_path

+Use the `-h` flag for more help.